INFO-698-InfoSci-Capstone/pose-estimation-dl/analysis/docs/jetstream_instance_creation.md

     sudo vim /etc/bash.bashrc
     ```

-    - Add the following lines to the bottom of the file
+    - Press `i`, then add the following lines to the bottom of the file

     ```
     . /opt/miniconda3/etc/profile.d/conda.sh
-    conda activate
+    conda activate base
     ```

+    - After doing adding these lines to the bottom of the file:
+        1. Press `esc` to exit `INSERT` mode
+        2. Type `:wq` and press `enter` to save and exit the file

 9. Restart the terminal